 Yet numerous studies establish a definite increase in crash risk associated with phone use (see "Cellphones and driving: Do bans improve safety?"
 Oct.
 13, 2009).
 For example, 2 studies that examined the cellphone billing records of crash-involved drivers peg the increase at 4-fold.
 That is, the risk of a crash involving injury or property damage is 4 times higher during a phone conversation.

-It doesn't matter whether a driver uses a phone that is hand-held or hands-free because the estimated risk is about the same, regardless of phone type (see "Phoning while driving increases crash risk," July 16, 2005).
+It doesn't matter whether a driver uses a phone that is hand-held or hands-free because the estimated risk is about the same, regardless of phone type (see "Using a phone while driving raises the risk of a crash with injuries," July 16, 2005).
 The risk also is about the same for men and women and for motorists young and old.

 Collision claims per 100 insured vehicle years, by calendar year, 4 most recent model years